AD Blocker Detected

 The first person who said “Yoga Chitta Vritti Nirodha” was an ancient Indian sage known as Patanjali.
 Few people know any information about this remarkable figure’s life, although it is estimated that he lived between the 4th and 5th century CE.

-Patanjali is extremely influential to yogic practices because of his work on the Yogic texts, known as the Yoga Sutras.
-These sutras contain philosophical information about the practice of yoga, such as the mantra Yoga Chitta Vritti Nirodha.
+Patanjali is highly influential to yogic practices because of his work on the Yogic texts known as the Yoga Sutras.
+These sutras contain philosophical information about yoga, such as the Yoga Chitta Vritti Nirodha mantra.

 What Does “Yoga Chitta Vritti Nirodha” Mean?